thetmkay/skrollr.utilities/README.md

 ##### marker - *number* | *string*

-The scroll height that marks the key frame. **skrollr.utilities currently only supports absolute positioning in pixels**.
+The scroll height that marks the key frame. **skrollr.utilities currently supports absolute positioning in pixels and relative positioning (top, bottom, center)**.
 Can be the pixel value, or optionally prefixed by `data-`

 ##### animation - *object*